Standard Guide for Assessment of the Ultra-High Molecular Weight Polyethylene (UHMWPE) Used in Orthopedic and Spinal Devices

 SIGNIFICANCE AND USE

-Assessments with physical, chemical, mechanical, biocompatibility, and preclinical tests on UHMWPE components are not necessarily predictive of human results and should be, therefore, interpreted cautiously with respect to potential applicability to human conditions.
+4.6 Assessments with physical, chemical, mechanical, biocompatibility, and preclinical tests on UHMWPE components are not necessarily predictive of human results and therefore should be interpreted cautiously with respect to potential applicability to human conditions.
 Referenced UHMWPE publications can be found in the References section at the end of this guide for further review.
+(A) For materials terminally sterilized by gamma or e-beam irradiation.

 SCOPE